 Delanie Linden

 Delanie J. Linden is a Ph.D. candidate in the History, Theory + Criticism of Art and Architecture program at MIT.
-Her work is broadly concerned with the global trade of art and art materials imported into Europe and how these objects and resources influenced taste, local materials science, art techniques, optical perception, and political economies in the nineteenth century.
-Technical Art History and conservation science guide Linden's art historical and history of science research.
+Her work is broadly concerned with the global trade of material culture as well as art and architecture materials imported into Europe and how these objects and resources influenced taste, local materials science, art techniques, architectural interiors, decorative arts and design, optical perception, and political economies in the nineteenth century.
+Technical Art History and conservation science guide Linden's history of art, architecture, and history of science research.

-In her dissertation, “Other Colors: Chroma, Chemistry, & the Orient in Nineteenth-Century French Painting,” chaired by Prof. Kristel Smentek, Linden charts the history of color, colorant chemistry, and color optics in French and Chinese paintings in the eighteenth and nineteenth centuries.
-She is currently a fellow at the Beckman Center for the History of Chemistry.
-She was an Open-Research Award Fulbright Fellow in Paris, France hosted by Charlotte Guichard, Professor of Art History at the École normale supérieure (See MIT's News Story Here!) and also an Institut Français d'Amérique Harmon Chadbourn Rorison Fellow
+In her dissertation, “Other Colors: Chroma, Chemistry, & the Orient in Nineteenth-Century France,” chaired by Prof. Kristel Smentek, Linden charts the history of color, colorant chemistry, and color optics in French and Chinese material culture and interior design in the eighteenth and nineteenth centuries.
+She was a fellow at the Beckman Center for the History of Chemistry in Philadelphia.
+She was also an Open-Research Award Fulbright Fellow in Paris, France hosted by Charlotte Guichard, Professor of Art History at the École normale supérieure (See MIT's News Story Here!) and also an Institut Français d'Amérique Harmon Chadbourn Rorison Fellow and a Kress fellow at Middlebury College Language Schools.

 Prior to MIT, Linden received an M.A. in art history at Southern Methodist University (advisor Amy Freund) and degrees in neuroscience and art history at the University of Michigan (advisor Susan Siegfried).
 At Michigan, her scientific research examined the effects of endocrine disrupters (Bisphenol-A) on sexually dimorphic brain regions of sheep.
 In her art history coursework, she was drawn to early modern artistic engagement with philosophies of the senses.
 She has since sought to forge her dual interests in science and art throughout her Ph.D. at MIT.
 Her art history course “Art & Perception in Eighteenth- & Nineteenth-Century Europe,” advised by MIT professor Caroline A. Jones, explores philosophies of perception and art history.
 Her publication, “The Future of Women is the Future of the Nation,” (Getty Winter 2022), advised by Professor Ewa-Lajer Burcharth (Harvard), examines the confluence of art and gender.
 Linden was also a research assistant for the laboratory Chromotope (2022), comprised of a team of scholars from around the globe whose research centers on color.